 Best Home Gym for Beginners: WalkingPad KingSmith Workout Bench

 No garage gym?
 No problem.
 The WalkingPad KingSmith Workout Bench brings everything from bench presses to biceps curls directly to your living room, with no loss in homey aesthetics.
 You can use between 22 and 66 pounds of resistance with two seat-back adjustment levels.
-Right now, you can save an additional $100.

 Specs